 Cybersecurity Canon Book Review: Dawn of the Code War: America’s Battle Against Russia, China, and the Rising Global Cyber Threat

-Written by John P. Carlin with Garrett M. Graff.
+Book written by John P. Carlin and Garrett M. Graff

 I recommend this book to readers interested in cybersecurity from the Justice Department perspective and the role of FBI in cybersecurity.
 I do not recommend this book for the Cybersecurity Hall of Fame.